airyLvat/airyLvat.github.io/_posts/2022-11-2-Jesus-Myrrh.md

 author: Rev. Dr. Mike
 ---

 Something fascinating to consider regarding the resurrection of Jesus and his burial.
-Originally written by Rev. Dr. Mike.

 ## How Jesus' body was prepared